-Lha has a community library, located in McLeod Ganj.
-Lha's library are the only collections of books available to the community in these locations.
+Lha has a community library located in McLeod Ganj.
+Lha's library is the only collection of books available to the community in these locations.

 Our McLeod Ganj library is well stocked with teaching aids for volunteer teachers and also houses a good collection of novels and non-fiction literature.
 In addition, the library contains a section dedicated to books about the fundamentals of Buddhism, meditation and happiness.
 Borrowing is free for all.

 The library is a comfortable room equipped with a sofa and chairs, providing a quiet location for people to read or study.
 The library offers filtered water for Rs.
-5, and is also an official distribution outlet for the renowned (and free) Contact Magazine, a Dharamsala community publication.
+5 per litre, and is also an official distribution outlet for Contact Magazine, a registered Dharamsala community publication.

-Lha initiates environmental awareness activities to get students actively involved in the green movement.
-The types of projects Lha organizes have included community cleanups around Mcleod Ganj, installation of garbage bins with the help of students, and wildlife conservation education.
+Lha initiates environmental awareness activities to get students actively involved in the Green Movement.
+Projects Lha organizes have included community cleanups around Mcleod Ganj, installation of garbage bins with the help of students, and wildlife conservation education.

 We are working toward a cleaner, safer Dharamsala.
 Our volunteers help to educate others about the importance of keeping the environment clean.
 If you are interested in helping, please drop by our offices.

-Starting in 2010, Lha's clean water project continues to provide clean filtered water to Tibetan communities.
+Started in 2010, Lha's Clean Water Project continues to provide clean filtered water to Tibetan communities.
 The purpose of installing these clean water systems is to ensure that people can access free, filtered water, thus helping to keep the community healthy into the future.

 The filter unit is an RO+UV+ UF and TTS, considered one of the best filtered water systems available in the area.
-It will provide more than 100 liters of clean and safe drinking water per hour to the students and their teachers and staff members, while the stainless steel tank is capable of storing 500 liters of water.
+It provides more than 100 liters of clean and safe drinking water per hour to the students and their teachers and staff members, while the stainless steel tank is capable of storing 500 liters.

 The water is used not only for drinking but also for cooking, thereby improving the quality of food served at the schools.
-Additionally, a water cooler providing instant hot and cold filtered water was installed with funds provided directly by Lha.
-We expect these improvements will help alleviate some of the water-borne illnesses children commonly suffer from in this region, especially during the monsoon season, and that it will contribute to maintaining a high level of general health among students.
+Additionally, a water heater/cooler providing instant hot and cold filtered water was installed with funds provided directly by Lha.
+We expect these improvements will help alleviate some of the water-borne illnesses children commonly suffer from in this region, especially during the monsoon season, and that the students will enjoy better health well into the future.

 Eye Exams and Dental Program

-In September 2009, Lha implemented a free eye-testing program for Tibetan refugees who reside in Dharamsala.
-Lha worked in conjunction with several doctors and optometrists who performed preliminary testing at Lha's office, conducted detailed testing at Delek Hospital and prepared prescriptions for those who required glasses.
-Lha was able to provide 115 check-ups and distribute 100 pairs of glasses every year.
+ha offers a free eye-testing program for Tibetan refugees who reside in Dharamsala.
+Lha works in conjunction with several doctors and optometrists who perform preliminary testing at Lha's office, conduct detailed testing at Delek Hospital, and prepare prescriptions for those who require glasses.
+Since 2009, Lha has provided more than 300 check-ups and distributed over 200 pairs of glasses.

-During 2011, Lha began to provide dental health care to members of the Tibetan refugee community in Dharamsala and 35 to 50 people benefit from this service.
+During 2011, Lha began to provide dental health care to members of the Tibetan refugee community in Dharamsala and 35 to 50 people benefit from this service each year.

-Contact Magazine is a free monthly publication of Lha Charitable Trust, is a recognised and registered publication under the Registrar Office of the Newspaper, Ministry of Information & Broadcasting Government of India.
+Contact Magazine, a free monthly publication of Lha Charitable Trust, is a recognised and registered publication under the Registrar Office of the Newspaper, Ministry of Information & Broadcasting Government of India.
 The registration number is HPENG/2013/51798.
-Recognised by Lonely Planet and other international travel resources, Contact has been a popular source for Tibetan issues and community information in Dharamsala for over 14 years.
+Recognised by Lonely Planet and other international travel resources, Contact has been a popular source for Tibetan issues and community information in Dharamsala for over 16 years.
 It is one of the longest-running Tibetan publications in the area and provides local residents and international visitors with news and resources relevant to the Dharamsala community.
 Seven hundred to 1,000 copies of the magazine are printed per issue and distributed in the greater Dharamsala area and in Delhi, and various diplomatic missions to India.
 Copies are also sent to various Tibetan schools, settlements, offices and NGOs in India.
-You can read it online at www.contactmagazine.net.
+You can read it online at www.contactmagazine.net